Summer Acting Institute

 Summer Acting Institute participants take all of the following courses:

 The Drama Workshop: An improvisational workshop designed to explore core acting skills, including: creating a character, activating needs, developing spontaneity and focus, and communicating effectively with others on stage.
 Students will be challenged to discover new ways of thinking, expressing themselves, and creating.

 Auditioning: An intensive seminar designed to prepare students to perform monologues in an audition setting, this course focuses on developing confidence, rechanneling nervous energy into creative energy, and using the body and voice effectively to tell a story.
-At the conclusion of the seminar, students use their monologues to audition.
+At the conclusion of the seminar, students use their monologues to audition for Big Love.
 All students are guaranteed substantial and interesting roles.

 Stage Movement: Designed to increase the actor’s range of movement and physical expressiveness, this course incorporates elements of mime, dance, and improvisation, as well as training in relaxation and posture development, in order to maximize the potential of the body on stage.

 Scene Study: An intensive exploration of scripted work, this course focuses on developing the actor’s process through the introduction of powerful rehearsal techniques.
-Course culminates in a public performance of Wolves in the Lion City.
+Course culminates in a public performance of Big Love.